philbowles/h4plugins/docs/basic.md

 * `uint8_t` m // The mode as per Arduino's `pinMode`: either `INPUT` or `INPUT_PULLUP`
 * `H4PM_SENSE` s // Whether `ACTIVE_HIGH` or `ACTIVE_LOW`

 For a discussion of active low vs high and the difference between logical and physical pin values, read [Logical vs Physical GPIO](logphys.md).
-TL;DR: `ACTIVE_HIGH` inputs are "ON" / `true` when physically reading Vcc 3.3v or "digital 1". `ACTIVE_LOW` inputs are "ON" / `true` when physically reading GND 0v or "digital 0".
+In brief: `ACTIVE_HIGH` inputs are "ON" / `true` when physically reading Vcc 3.3v or "digital 1". `ACTIVE_LOW` inputs are "ON" / `true` when physically reading GND 0v or "digital 0".
 Be aware that many boards have builtin-leds and/or buttons that are `ACTIVE_LOW`

 * `uint32_t` dbTime // the number of milliseconds to debounce the input